-My name is Luis Puerto and I’m from Ponferrada, a medium-size town in the Green Spain , in the Northwest of the country and the main city of El Bierzo county.
-El Bierzo, is a small region formed basically for a big valley ending in Galicia and surrounded by Asturias and the rest of León province.
+Hi! my name is Luis Puerto and I’m from Ponferrada, a medium-size town in the Green Spain , in the Northwest of the country and the main city of El Bierzo county.
+El Bierzo, is a small region formed basically for a big valley which main river is the Sil and ends in Galicia.
+El Bierzo is surrounded by Asturias and the rest of León province too, but our main cultural influence is the people that came up from the river and we considered us —at least me— mostly Galicians.

 In the last years of my studies, and after I got my degree, I worked in different forestry related projects around my region, where I got experience in GIS, GPS, forest management and inventory.
 Later, I landed in a non-profict organization created by the Spanish Central Government, whose aims were related to the development El Bierzo, CO2 capture technologies and the Energy Museum.
 I was there for almost 4 years working in different positions, doing incredible different tasks and getting a great experience.
 I learned how a big organization works, how to manage big projects and budgets, I polished my cartographic skills and I got experience managing teams.
 I started as a responsible of field work for a research project related to chestnut tree blight and ended as responsible of the technology and innovation area.

 After that, I decided look for an international career and moved to Umeå, Sweden .
 I was living there for 6 months enjoying the Swedish life and people, being a little Skogstokig, learning a little bit of Swedish (jaaahhaa!!) and about fire management in the North or Europe.
 Finally, I enrolled in the iGEON master about GIS and remote sensing, from Lund University.
-Then, my SO decided to move to Joensuu, Finland ; for professional reasons where we’ve been living for more than 3 years (yes, it’s cold!, but only with the wrong clothing).
+Then, my SO decided to move to Joensuu, Finland ; for professional reasons where we’ve been living since the beginning of 2014 (yes, it’s cold!, but only with the wrong clothing).
 There, I had the opportunity to learn Finnish (minä puhun vähän suomea), enjoy Finnish forest and sauna, learn a little bit of cross-country skiing and discover Finnish people and their silence.

 My main areas of interest are, as you could guess for my background, forestry and engineering although I’m also interested in science and technology in general.
 I’m a really curious person and I’m usually interested in everything.
 While I was in Finland, I have the opportunity to learn and explore about remote sensing, LiDAR, biomass and research, and my current ongoing projects are related to those areas, while I finish my master.
 Recently, I also discover my interesest about statistics (I always hated them) and more specific about the RStats, data science and data visualization fields (long life to Tufte).
 Perhaps, for the influence of the people I have around (thanks!) and my fair-good relation with computers.
 Also, maybe, because for me is a way to squeeze data and see the “hidden truth”.
 Finally, I interested in big data analysis, nanocomputing and new ways to get data.